 1. Cambridge

-I personally like Cambridge more than Boston itself, and have even done all of my college internships there, despite being a university student in the Fenway area.
+I personally like Cambridge more than Boston itself.
+I did all of my college internships there, despite being a university student in the Fenway area.

-To get to Cambridge from Boston, simply either take one of the MBTA buses or hop on the red line towards Alewife.
-Make sure it’s not towards Mattapan or Braintree, or else you’d be going in the complete opposite direction!
+To get to Cambridge from Boston, simply take one of the MBTA buses or hop on the red line towards Alewife.
+Make sure it’s not towards Mattapan or Braintree, or you’ll be going in the opposite direction!

 Another great place to explore is Porter Square.
-There’s a lovely bookstore in the area called Porter Square Books and they also have their own cafe right inside.
-It’s a great way to support local bookshops!
+There’s a lovely bookstore in the area called Porter Square Books.
+Plus, they also have their own cafe inside.

 There are also lots of cool alleyways with great street art in this area, so remember to bring your camera.

-Though there is an abundance of great places to eat in Boston, Cambridge also offers the same restaurants but in different locations!
+There’s an abundance of great places to eat in Boston.
+And Cambridge offers many of the same restaurants, but in a different location!

 Book a discounted Cambridge Hop On Hop Off Tour